matplotlib/matplotblog/content/posts/visualising-usage-using-batteries/index.md

 So, what is the purpose of a battery chart?
 You can use it to show usage, consumption, involvement, fatigue etc. (anything usage related).

-The image below is a sample view of how a battery would look in our figure athough a single battery isn't exactly what we are going to recreate in this tutorial.
+The image below is a sample view of how a battery would look in our figure, athough a single battery isn't exactly what we are going to recreate in this tutorial.

 ![A sample visualisation](battery.png)